 Limestone and soda ash are also used in the steel and aluminium industries and would normally be reported in the Metal industry category.
-Emissions from this use of mineral inputs are reported in the Mineral industry category (see section 4.2.2) to protect the confidentiality of data provided by these two glass companies.
+Emissions from this use of mineral inputs are reported in the Mineral industry category (see section 4.2.2) to aggregate data and protect the confidentiality of data provided by these two glass companies.